TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- just one bit to determine the range

 - In-game tip system
-	- Contextual
-		- Press "E" to defuse the bomb.
-		- Stay still while defusing the bomb.
-		- Press "T" to buy items.
-		- Press "C" to pull out the bomb.
-		- Stay still while planting the bomb.
-		- You are a Spectator.
-Press "O" to select a team.
-	- Define "Context"
-		- The entire arena handle, I suppose?
-		- Should then arena gui mixin manage it?
-			- I guess...
-	- Draw somewhere around where the death summary shows
-		- Nothing should appear once we're dead
 	- Notifications like "can't holster" will be drawn a little above the context tip
 		- So that both can appear at once
 	- Randomized